fbpx

 Married Filing Jointly Tax Filer:

 BUT WAIT, don’t be discouraged if your income is too high to directly contribute to a Roth IRA.
 This is a good problem to have after all.
-Consider looking into the Backdoor Roth IRA Method to get around those income restrictions.
+Consider looking into the IRS recognized loophole called the Backdoor Roth IRA Method to get around those income restrictions.
+Sounds a bit sketchy – very widely used amongst high income earners.

 Who Should Be Considering a Roth IRA?